kleopatra999/FastFileAccessExtension/README.md

 ### Show a window which contains all the files from Solution Explorer
 Displays all the files within the loaded solutions and projects in the Fast File Access Window.
-If only the filenames or e.g. also the projects are displayed can be configured in the settings.
+If only the filenames or e.g. also the projects are displayed can be configured in the settings.<br/>
 <img src="Images/FastFileAccessWindow.png" width="400" /><br/>

 ### Add search to the file window
 In the list of all files can be search using the search box.
-Several different types of search algorithms can be used for searching within the files.
+Several different types of search algorithms can be used for searching within the files.<br/>
 <img src="Images/FastFileAccessWindowSearch.png" width="400" /><br/>

 ### Open file from choose one in the window
-The selected file can be opened in the editor by pressing the return button or double click the item.
+The selected file can be opened in the editor by pressing the return button or double click the item.  <br/>
 <img src="Images/FastFileAccessWindowOpen.png" width="400" /><br/>

 ### Search type setting
-In the settings of Visual Studio the type of the search can be configured
+In the settings of Visual Studio the type of the search can be configured.<br/>
 <img src="Images/SettingsSearchType.png" width="400" /><br/>

 | Setting                     | Description                                      |